woj-tek/petozoltan.github.io/_drafts/plans.md

 * They are type safe.

-  Example:.First names and last names are not assigneable, but if both are Strings they can be assigned to each-other.
-With enums it is not possible.
+  _Example: First names and last names are not assignable, but if both are Strings they can be assigned to each other.
+With enums it is not possible._

 * They can be provided with additional useful information too.

-  Example: A message box title and content can be implemented with two constants but with one enum.
+  _Example: A message box title and content can be implemented with two constants which are syntactically not bound to each other.
+With one enum they can be defined together._

 #### Split into more enums